Chaymaebennouri/chaymaebennouri/README.md

 Thesis: A highlight of my experience in the professional world

-Resume – Summary of my skills and experience.
+Resume: Summary of my skills and experience.

-Contact – How to reach me, including email, LinkedIn, and GitHub.
+Contact: How to reach me, including email, LinkedIn, and GitHub.

 Features